ingsis-group-6/snippet-manager/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'IngSis.snippet-manager' is invalid and this project uses 'IngSis.snippetmanager' instead.
+* The original package name 'ingsis.snippet-manager' is invalid and this project uses 'ingsis.snippetmanager' instead.

 # Getting Started